MikePohatu/TsGui/documentation/features/Queries.md

 </Query>
 ```

-In this example, the value in a DropDownList would be the drive Index (e.g. 0 or 1), and the text in ea items would look something like
+In this example, the value in a DropDownList would be the drive Index (e.g. 0), and the text in each item would look something like

-*0 | 540GB | Hard disk 1*
+*ID: 0 | 540GB | Hard disk 1*

 Valid transformations are listed below.